TheProBro/DEP24-P11-HostelManagement/README.md

 ## Running the Project

-To run the DEP.Hostel.Management project, follow these steps:
+To run the DEP24-P11-HostelManagement project, follow these steps:

 ### Backend Setup
 1. Create Virtual Environment and Activate it